sgilpin4/sgilpin4.github.io/_pages/about.md

   - /about.html
 ---

-Words that best describe me are: mathematician, atmsospheric scientist, Colorado native, Banana Slug, chef, video gamer, woodworker, and lover of planet Earth.
+Words that best describe me are: mathematician, NSF Graduate Research Fellow, Colorado native, Banana Slug, chef, video gamer, woodworker, and lover of planet Earth.
 I always to strive to make our world a better place for all living things.

 Research Interests
 ======